kushagrachopra18/My-Dinner-Pal-Prod-Frontend/README.md

-# My-Dinner-Pal-React-Dev-Frontend

-This is the development environment for the My dinner Pal frontend
 # My-Dinner-Pal-React-Prod-Frontend

+This is the production environment for the My Dinner Pal frontend